siavava/portfolio/content/writing/computing/exposition/001-multiples-sum/index.md

 one "forward" iteration setting up the nested recursive calls needed to compute the result, and one "backward" iteration to unwind the stack and compile the final result from the nested calls.

-The real problem is that memory allocated for any specific recursive call's stack frame in the forward iteration may not be freed until the backward iteration reaches the specific call and the specific recursive call completes execution and returns.
-We effectively use $\Theta(n)$ memory.
 For example, a call to `factorial 5` would result in the following stack trace.

 ```haskell